 \section{Examples}

-\subsection{Example: Gaussian Process regression, a highly simplified spatial model with $n = 71,500$}
+\subsection{Gaussian process regression: a highly simplified spatial model with $n = 71,500$}

-This problem originally appeared in an example due to \textcite{neal97} -- we examine a variation due to \textcite{kottas14}.
-In this example, we used our algorithm to sample from the posterior distribution arising from a simple Gaussian Process regression problem.
-Our method is close to exact -- inexactness is introduced only through a block matrix inverse approximation scheme, and through approximate Asynchronous Gibbs.

-This example is far too simple for use in a real spatial statistics problem -- rather, we present it as a way to illustrate how approximate Asynchronous Gibbs sampling can be used for computation at scale.
-Our goal was to reconstruct the following function:
+In this example, originally due to \textcite{neal97}, we used the algorithm to sample from the posterior distribution arising from a simple Gaussian process regression problem.
+This example is far too simple for use in a real spatial Bayesian learning problem -- rather, we present it as a way to study how approximate asynchronous Gibbs sampling can be used for computation at scale.
+Our goal was to reconstruct the function